tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 let numResults = process.argv[2] || 1; // 1 will be the default
 ```

-- `process.argv` is an array of command line arguments - the third element in the array is the first argument that is passed after the name of the script.
+- `process.argv` is an array of the command line arguments the user typed - the third element in this array is the first argument that is passed *after* the name of the script.
 Read about this here:  https://nodejs.org/api/process.html#process_process_argv

 #### iii.
 Test the script